braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/faqs.md

 - Companies often use link shorteners to limit the character count impact of a link.
 However, if sending a shortened link through a long code, carriers may block or deny the message, as they may be suspicious of the link redirect.
 - Using a [short code]({{site.baseurl}}/user_guide/message_building_by_channel/sms/phone_numbers/short_and_long_codes/) would be the most reliable number type for including links.

-Braze also has its own Link Shortening feature that will shorten links and provide click-through analytics automatically.
-Refer to [link shortening]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/link_shortening/) for more information.
+Braze also has its own link-shortening feature that will shorten links and provide click-through analytics automatically.
+Refer to [Link Shortening]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/link_shortening/) for more information.

 ### What SMS use cases does Braze not support?